MRI Safety Equipment Checklist: What Every Facility Needs

 3. Where should MR Safe, MR Conditional, and MR Unsafe labels be applied?

-Labels should be applied to all equipment entering Zone III or IV, doors, patient prep areas, and staff workstations.
+Labels should be applied to all equipment entering Zone III or IV, doors, patient prep areas, and staff workstations in highly visible areas.

 4. How often should MRI safety equipment be inspected or replaced?